-In this treatment, your doctor will use a very small needle to inject small amounts of botox in the muscles of your face.
+In this treatment, your doctor will use a very small needle to inject small amounts of botox into the muscles of your face.
 This reduces the appearance of wrinkles and fine lines.
-Botox is made from the bacteria that causes botulism.
+Botox is made from bacteria that causes botulism.
 It blocks certain nerves and paralyzes muscles so the surrounding is not affected.

 The number of injections will be depending upon the severity of your wrinkles, Like the more severity, the more injections will be required.
 The procedure is fairly simple and does not require any anaesthesia or recovery time.
 Lastly, the results usually last for a couple of months.